Last update: April 29, 2022

 Users can be given different permissions to define how they can interact with a canvas.
 A canvas manager has full permission to control access, edit, contribute and delete the canvas and assign permissions to other users.

-© 2020 Nureva Inc. All rights reserved.
-Nureva, Span and the Nureva and Span logos are trademarks of Nureva Inc. in the United States, Canada and other countries.
-All third-party product, company names and logos are for identification purposes only and may be trademarks of the respective owners.
-June 2020.
+© 2022 Nureva Inc. All rights reserved.
+Nureva and the Nureva logo are trademarks or registered trademarks of Nureva Inc. in the United States, Canada and other countries.
+All third-party product and company names are for identification purposes only and may be trademarks of their respective owners.
+April 2022.